djhmateer/djhmateer.github.io/_posts/2022-04-12-code that fits in your head.md

 <!-- [![alt text](/assets/2022-03-09/vsc.jpg "desktop"){:width="500px"}](/assets/2022-03-09/vsc.jpg) -->
 <!-- [![alt text](/assets/2022-03-10/down.jpg "desktop")](/assets/2022-03-10/down.jpg) -->

-Book notes from [Code That Fits in Your Head]() by Mark Seemann

-To help me be structured in learning from this book.
+Book notes from [Code That Fits in Your Head]() by Mark Seemann, to help me be structured in learning from this book.
+And remember the sailent points.
+An aide memoire.

 Flicking thorugh the book purely for pleasure, the things which stick in my mind to try are:

 - take my time
+- His code is nice.
 - turn on all error messages
 - play with the code base that comes with it
 - think about the rule of 6 or 7 things in head